vegaprotocol/specs/specs/0027-asset-proposal.md

 - [ ] As a user I can submit a new proposal asset to be used in vega
 - [ ] As a user I can vote for an asset proposal.
 - [ ] As a user, original submitter of the asset, I can call the node to get a signature of the asset, so I can send it to the asset bridge, and whitelist the asset.
+- [ ] minLPstake is a required parameter

 ## node actions

 - [ ] As a node, when a new asset proposal is emitted, I can validate the asset with it's chain, and send the result of the validation through the chain to the other nodes (first phase proposal)